-There are two major types of transplant procedures: HSCTs and SOTs.
+There are two major types of transplant procedures: HCTs and SOTs.
 In each procedure, the immune system of the patient is suppressed or eliminated to prevent rejection of the transplanted cells or organs.
-In the case of HSCT, this immunocompromised state is typically temporary and resolves once the transplanted donor stem cells begin to replenish the cells of the immune system.
+In the case of HCT, this immunocompromised state is typically temporary and resolves once the transplanted donor stem cells begin to replenish the cells of the immune system.
 In SOT, most patients require a high dose of immunosuppressive drugs for the first six months post-transplant and some degree of immunosuppressive treatment for the rest of their lives.

-HSCTs are clinical procedures used in the treatment of severe and life-threatening diseases primarily of the blood and immune systems, including some forms of leukemia and lymphoma, genetic diseases and other blood-based diseases.
-In HSCTs, physicians remove diseased or, in the case of some genetic diseases, missing blood cells, along with the stem cells that lead to their formation.
+HCTs are clinical procedures used in the treatment of severe and life-threatening diseases primarily of the blood and immune systems, including some forms of leukemia and lymphoma, genetic diseases and other blood-based diseases.
+In HCTs, physicians remove diseased or, in the case of some genetic diseases, missing blood cells, along with the stem cells that lead to their formation.
 The physician then replaces the diseased or missing blood cells with healthy red and white blood cell-forming stem cells from donors.
 The process of destroying the defective cells, known as conditioning, also leads to the depletion of the patient's immune cells, leaving patients highly vulnerable to disease-causing viruses, which can become life-threatening due to their weakened immune systems.
 Patients can remain vulnerable for an extended period until the donor stem cells take up residence and begin to reconstitute a functional immune system.
-A key challenge in HSCT is the identification of transplant material that is immunologically compatible with the patient.
-The selection of donors for HSCT procedures requires that the donor's HLA antigens comprise a close match to those of the patient, as an exact match is not often available.
-Procedures using more stringent conditioning, leaves the patient extremely immunosuppressed and highly prone to potentially deadly viral diseases.
+A key challenge in HCT is the identification of transplant material that is immunologically compatible with the patient.
+The selection of donors for HCT procedures requires that the donor's HLA antigens comprise a close match to those of the patient, as an exact match is not often available.
+Procedures using more stringent conditioning enable these patients to receive partially matched stem cells from allogeneic donors.
+This more stringent conditioning, known as myeloablative conditioning, leaves the patient extremely immunosuppressed and highly prone to potentially deadly viral diseases.

-Up to 90% of allogeneic HSCT patients, the suppressed immune system allows viruses that were previously in a latent, quiescent state to reactivate and more than 60% of allogeneic HSCT patients experience a reactivation of more than one virus, including BKV, CMV, AdV, EBV and HHV-6, as depicted in the figure below.
+Up to 90% of allogeneic HCT patients, the suppressed immune system allows viruses that were previously in a latent, quiescent state to reactivate and more than 60% of allogeneic HCT patients experience a reactivation of more than one virus, including BKV, CMV, AdV, EBV and HHV-6, as depicted in the figure below.
 In healthy, immunocompetent individuals, these viruses typically lead to mild, self-limiting infections.
 However, in immunocompromised patients, once reactivated, each of these viruses has the potential to cause significant morbidity and even mortality.
-It is estimated that over 20% of all deaths associated with HSCTs are due to infections.
+It is estimated that more than 20% of all deaths associated with HCTs are due to infections.